 7. Wet And Dry Vacuums

-A wet and dry vacuum has the ability to vacuum up dry dirt and wet spots, a very useful function.
+A wet and dry vacuum can clean up dry dirt and wet spots, a handy function.
 So whether you’ve got spilled milk or sprinkled sawdust, this vacuum can solve your problem.

 - Vacuums wet and dry debris.